dustin-chainsecurity/edetector_api/README.md

 This repository contains three microservices :

 - **Web API Service**<br />
-This service acts as a bridge that enables seamless communication, data transfer and interaction between the user-facing frontend and the robust backend server.
-See [] for more details.
+This service acts as a bridge that enables seamless communication, data transfer and interaction between the user-facing frontend and the robust backend server. <br />See [] for more details.

 - **Websocket Service**<br />
-This service is designed to enable the working server to inform the frontend to refresh device details if the worker tasks' status has changed, providing real-time user experience.
-See [] for more details.
+This service is designed to enable the working server to inform the frontend to refresh device details if the worker tasks' status has changed, providing real-time user experience. <br />See [] for more details.

 - **Task Service**<br />
-This service schedules and allocates tasks for the working server in order to smoothen the overall working process.
-See [] for more details.
+This service schedules and allocates tasks for the working server in order to smoothen the overall working process. <br />See [] for more details.

 ## Directory Layout